Francis4402/TheadTalk-clientside/Readme.md

 # Website Features
-  __admin pannel
+  - admin pannel
-  -user pannel
+  - user pannel
-  -user login system
+  - user login system
-  -user can post update and delete their own posts -user can like and comment to a post
+  - user can post update and delete their own posts
+  - user can like and comment to a post